MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

     - We don't need to provision or manage the capacity
     - Default capacity provisioned (4 MB/s in or 4000 records per second)
     - Scales automatically based on observed throughput peak during the last 30 days
-    - We pau per stream per hour and data in/out per GB
+    - We pay per stream per hour and data in/out per GB

 ### Shards

-- One stream is made of many shards
+- One stream is made up of many shards
 - Billing is per shard provisioned, we can have as many shards as we want
 - Data can be sent in batches
 - The number of shards can evolve over time (reshard/merge)